Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

-1. Coaching is still an unregulated industry largely around the world but particularly here in the U.S.
+1. Coaching is still an unregulated industry around the world, but particularly in the US.

 In a world where standards don’t exist, the best thing you can do is to find a certified coach.

-The International Coaching Federation (ICF) is the closest thing to a governing body for coaches.
+The International Coaching Federation (ICF) is the governing body for coaches.